rohit12crj/Study-Notes/Devops_DecSecOps_Github-Actions/notes.md

 - Image digest is a SHA256 hash that uniquely and immutably identifies a Docker image

 ---
-✅ Dependency graph in github
+✅ Dependency graph in github ?
+DAG ?

 ---
 ✅ connect sonarqube with github action